jimhome1608/AthenaHR/README.md

-Adding Payslip Options to HR Admin Settings
+## Adding Payslip Options to HR Admin Settings
-1/ Admin Options are stored in the SQL Database.
+1/ Admin Options are stored in the SQL Database.<br>
-2/ ApplicationServices is the gateway for HR to access this SQL Data 3/ HR has a ApplicationSettingsService which posts to applicationsettings/getClientSettingValue 4/ This hits AppServices in public IHttpActionResult GetClientSettingLayoutValueList() where the values are returned.
+2/ ApplicationServices is the gateway for HR to access this SQL Data<br>
+3/ HR has a ApplicationSettingsService which posts to applicationsettings/getClientSettingValue<br>
+4/ This hits AppServices in public IHttpActionResult GetClientSettingLayoutValueList() where the values are returned.<br>